College of Letters & Science

 - Of the minimum 25 credits of required mathematics course work, at least 3 credits must be courses numbered above 400 (excluding 425 and 490).

-When declaring for the certificate, students must see the undergraduate program coordinator, (203 Van Vleck Hall) to set up an appointment with an adviser.
-For details, see Requirements for the Mathematics Certificate on the department website.
+When declaring for the certificate, students must see the undergraduate program coordinator, (207 Van Vleck Hall) for adviser information.
+For details, see Mathematics Certificate on the department website.

 Three years of mathematics preparation in high school (algebra, geometry, and a third year unit in algebra, trigonometry, analytic geometry, or calculus) satisfies the minimum requirement in mathematics for admission to UW–Madison.
 The Department of Mathematics strongly recommends that students take four years of mathematics preparation at the high school level.
 Students with only three years of mathematics preparation will be at a competitive disadvantage to other students for admission.